I love a good productivity hack as much as the next guy, but most of the personal productivity advice I read is oddly harsh, militant even:

 I have no advice about the type of goals you should set for yourself.
 But I do have a couple suggestions for how to approach setting goals for yourself:

 - Be modest with your goals.
 When you imagine goals for yourself, by all means, think big; but think modestly too.
 Epic goals are exciting but they can also be a set-up for chronic disappointment and dissatisfaction.
-Often the best strategies is to work up to an epic goal with a series of more modest intermediate goals.
+Often the best strategy is to work up to an epic goal with a series of more modest intermediate goals.

 - Be honest about your goals.
 Whose goals are you setting, exactly?
 Many of us struggle to reach our goals because we’re going after goals that don’t matter to us in an authentic way.
 When we spend too much time pursuing someone else’s goals, we often start to feel it in the form of anxiety or depression.
 But there’s a calm confidence that comes from pursuing goals that are genuine reflections of our own values.